 - Setting Up Additional User Accounts You can set up additional user accounts to manage your database. - Setting the Oracle User Environment Variables Unlike on other platforms, do not set ORACLE_HOME as a fixed environment variable when running Oracle Database on Windows operating systems.
-This is because the Oracle software determines where executable files reside at run time. - Downloading and Installing the ORAchk Health Check Tool Download and install the ORAchk utility to perform proactive heath checks for the Oracle software stack. - About Using CVU Cluster Healthchecks After Installation You can use the CVU healthcheck command to check your Oracle Clusterware and Oracle Database installations for their compliance with mandatory requirements and best practices guidelines, and to ensure that they are functioning properly.
+This is because the Oracle software determines where executable files reside at run time. - Updating the Oracle ORAchk Health Check Tool Update the existing version of your Oracle ORAchk utility to perform proactive heath checks for the Oracle software stack. - About Using CVU Cluster Healthchecks After Installation You can use the CVU healthcheck command to check your Oracle Clusterware and Oracle Database installations for their compliance with mandatory requirements and best practices guidelines, and to ensure that they are functioning properly.